ledger with budgets for 2022 and 2023

 The month-end close is when companies finalize their financial statements at the end of each month.
 It is typically finished within 10 days of the end of the month – for instance, a deadline for May closing might be June 10th.

 A month-end close process includes reviewing accounting journal entries, reconciling accounts, creating financial statements, and finalizing the accounting data for the month.
-The main goal of the month-end process is to ensure that the balance numbers are correct before closing the books, as no changes can be made after that
+The main goal of the month-end process is to ensure that the balance numbers are correct before closing the books, as no changes can be made after that.
+Accurate reports are crucial for effective spend management, helping organizations monitor and control their financial activities.

 Why is this process important?